SophieGreenfield/SophieGreenfield.github.io/_reference/github.md

 The recommended approach is to get a copy of the files on your personal computer, run `jekyll serve` to check it looks right, and then push the changes to GitHub to make them live.

+You can validate YAML file content using <https://yaml-online-parser.appspot.com/>.

 ### Getting the files